olescheller/anno1800-retroactive-dlc-activation/README.md

 # Steps
 1. Get the latest release of RDA Explorer here: https://github.com/lysannschlegel/RDAExplorer/releases
-   - Load the desired Anno 1800 save game into RDA Explorer
+   - Load the desired Anno 1800 save game into RDA Explorer (Save games are stored in `%userprofile%\Documents\Anno 1800\accounts`)
    - Export gamesetup.a7s to a local folder
 2. Use a zlib library (e.g. Python zlib.decompress) to decompress `gamesetup.a7s` to ` gamesetup_zlib_decompressed`
 3. Clone https://github.com/anno-mods/FileDBReader.git and open it in Visual Studio (the Community version is free).